hotwheelsandhighheels/hotwheelsandhighheels.github.io/About/enginecheck.md

 ## Selected Publications

+"Diphenhydramine IV, Migraine Cocktail" and "I, too, would kiss the ground" — forthcoming in *Watershed Review*
 "There's gold on the other side of this mountain, we just have to cross this bridge first" — *Raleigh Review*
 "The day I realized we were gods —" — *Jet Fuel Review*
 "From way down here" — *Zone 3*